eoinkelly/notes/databases/postgresql/query-optimisation.md

 * The sort
     * couldn't be done in memory so PG did it on disk
     * we see the 'temp' buffers read and wrote 5744 blocks (5744 * 8kB = 45952kB)
-        * so this sort definitlely happened on disk
+        * so this sort definitely happened on disk

 Now we increase the working memory PG has (1MB by default)